 There is a collection of case studies available in the SCM Globe Library.
 Find out about them by going to the “Supply Chain Case Studies” section of this guide.
 Click on the case studies listed there and read their introductions.

 SAVE BACKUP COPIES of your supply chain model from time to time as you make changes.
-Click “Save” button next to your model in Account Management screen.
 There is no “undo”, but if a change doesn’t work out, you can restore from a saved copy.
-And sometimes supply chain model files (json files) become damaged and they no longer work, so you want backup copies of your supply chain to restore from when that happens (once a json file is damaged there is no way to fix it).
+And sometimes supply chain model files (json files) become damaged and they no longer work, so you want backup copies of your supply chain to restore from when that happens.

 To send a copy of your supply chain to other SCM Globe users see ““Download and Share Supply Chain Models”

 A popular case study to start with is “Cincinnati Seasonings“.
 Cincinnati Seasonings explores a simple supply chain composed of one factory, one distribution center (DC), and three stores.
 Then as the case study progresses, you are challenged to expand the supply chain to support the company’s growth.
 And as you do this, you’ll need to find ways to keep operating costs and inventory levels as low as possible while still meeting customer demand at a growing number of stores.

 In this case study you learn about the basics of setting up a supply chain and managing its daily operations.
 You create facilities, vehicles and routes needed for different supply chain designs to respond to different challenges.
 And you run simulations that show how well your designs work.
 Based on what the simulations show you, you keep improving your design to get the best performance.
 In this process, you gain an appreciation for some of the key challenges involved in operating any supply chain.